MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 ## Migrate federation servers

-Once you've collected the current federation farm information, you're ready to begin the upgrade process.
+After you've collected the current federation farm information, you're ready to begin the upgrade process.
 To begin the upgrade:

 1. Add the new federation server(s) to your existing farm.
 For more information, see [Add a federation server to an existing federation server farm](Configure-a-Federation-Server.md#add-a-federation-server-to-an-existing-federation-server-farm).